 "I'm not going to change.
 I'll still be me."

-She smiled to herself and closed her eyes again, all worry slipping from her mind as much more pleasing thoughts occupied her brain.
+She smiled and closed her eyes again, all worry slipping from her mind as much more pleasing thoughts occupied her brain.
 Tomorrow all her dreams would come true.
 She could only consider it a bonus if a handsome man, who would naturally fall in love with her at first sight, was added into the bargain.

-A/N: Just to establish some things before we get into the real story:
+Just to establish some things before we get into the real story:

 This fanfic is not based in the Regency period.
 I have used many of the customs, costumes and manners of that period as a way to differentiate pureblood society from normal wizarding society, but the world itself is very much the modern one we are used to reading.